 - Buy commercial real estate anywhere in the country worth at least €500,000 or €350,000 if investing in a rehabilitation project.
-If the commercial property is located in a designated ‘low-density’ area, then a 20% discount applies.
+If the commercial property is located in a designated low-density area, then a 20 percent discount applies.

 - Buy residential and commercial real estate anywhere in Portugal’s autonomous islands of Madeira and Azores, worth at least €500,000 or €350,000 if investing in a rehabilitation project.
-Note, all of Madeira and the Azores are classified as high-density, so there is no 20% discount option here.
+Note that all of Madeira and the Azores are classified as high-density, so there is no 20 percent discount option here.

-Unsure whether the real estate investment option is a good fit for you?
-We’ve created a guide just for this occasion, walking you through the golden visa Portugal real estate investment benefits here.
+Unsure whether the property investment option is a good fit for you?
+We’ve created a guide for this occasion: Golden Visa Portugal Real Estate as the Ultimate Option for Portuguese Residency.